svgmoji/svgmoji/.changeset/tidy-beers-serve.md

 '@svgmoji/twemoji': minor
 ---

-Create the initial launch of the `svgmoji` project.
+Create the initial launch of the `svgmoji` project packages.
+Improvements will be added as it is used within the [`remirror`](https://remirror.io) codebase.